 Established in 1967 by the Florida Board of Regents to place Florida scientists at the forefront of efforts to understand and protect the oceans, FIO became an Academic Infrastructure Support Organization (AISO) in 2009 with the University of South Florida designated as its host institution.

-FIO currently operates two large research vessels-the R/V Weatherbird II (115’) and the R/V W.T.
-Hogarth (78’), as well as a full-service field laboratory in the Florida Keys- Keys Marine Laboratory (KML).
+FIO currently operates three large research vessels-the R/V Weatherbird II (115’), the R/V W.T.
+Hogarth (78’), and the R/V Western Flyer; as well as a full-service field laboratory in the Florida Keys Keys Marine Laboratory (KML).

 In 2015, FIO established the Florida RESTORE Act Centers of Excellence Program (FLRACEP) which provides competitive grants for fish and wildlife research along Florida’s Gulf coast.